softsideoftech/content/pages/raging.md

 For the next 25 years, my lifeforce was dialed low.
 I would rarely feel particularly sad or scared or angry.
 And I would rarely feel much excitement or joy.
 Starting in my teens, I drank heavily almost every weekend just so I could melt my icy guard a bit and actually feel something.
 It helped at first.
 But after a while, my inner coolness would survive even a whole bottle of vodka.

 By my 20's, I had figured out that I wasn't able to enjoy life as much as others and I had resigned myself to that fate.
-Intellectually, I realized that I was repressing all the time.
-But I usually felt "fine" and rarely thought much of it.
+Intellectually, I knew that I was repressing all the time, but I usually felt "fine" and rarely thought much of it.

 By my early 30's, I was starting to look increasingly successful on paper.
 I was married to a sweet, beautiful woman.
 I had two lovely little girls.
 I had money and status and power over teams of engineers.
-What more could I want?

-And yet I felt increasingly empty inside.
+And yet, I felt increasingly empty inside.
 I suspect I always had that sense of emptiness.
-But I was always working on improving my life and had made steady progress year after year, which kept my mind off of it and gave me hope that things would get better someday.
+But I was constantly working on improving my life and had made steady progress year after year, which kept my mind off it and gave me hope that things would get better someday.

 After having achieved so much, I was running out of plausible ideas of what else to improve.
 And so the emptiness came up more than ever.

-I was starting to realize that more achievements wouldn't make me feel any fulfilled.
+I was starting to realize that more accomplishments wouldn't make me feel any fulfilled.
 And I was less and less content being just "fine".
 I wanted to get my joy back.
 I had memories of it from when I was little.
 But I didn't know where to start.

 I had heard from my friend and colleague, Barzel, of this coaching program called New Ventures West.
 He claimed it helped him grow on a personal level.
 And I saw what it did for him at work.
 He became a manager-coach.
 People loved him.
 They sought out his wisdom and guidance.

 A part of me was envious of Barzel.
 After seeing him develop himself and help so many people, I believed that being a loving leader and coach for others was the best chance for my own fulfillment.

 So when I was 33 years old, I enrolled in the New Ventures West year-long coaching program.
-Little did I know that I was re-opening my pandora's box.
+Little did I know that I was opening a pandora's box.

 ## Waking The Beast

 On multiple occasions, the NVW faculty brought me to tears in our one-on-one coaching sessions.
-These weren't a couple watery drops down my cheeks.
+These weren't a couple of watery drops down my cheeks.
 These were of the sobbing, shaking, and face drenching variety.
 Within a few short conversations, I started to see parts of myself that I had long disowned and forgotten.
-I had re-experienced the pain of my past and was able to have compassion for my young, hurting self at the same time.
+I had re-experienced the pain of my past and was able to have compassion for my young, hurting self.

-I was never quite the same.
+>> _And I was never quite the same._

 Immediately after getting back from my first 4-day NVW session, I started having [emotional conflicts with my boss](/the-safety-bubble) at work and with my wife at home.